-- Susan was such a shining light in so many people's life.
-We'll all miss her terribly.
-Please know that I'll be here for you when you need to talk.
+- Susan was such a shining light in so many people's lives.
+We will all miss her terribly.
+Please know that I will be here for you when you need to talk.

 - I can't even begin to express how my heart aches for you.
-You'll be in my prayers.
+You will be in my thoughts and prayers.

 - George was such a generous person.
-We'll all miss him, but his legacy will live on through all the great work he did.
+We will all miss him, but his legacy will live on through all the great work he did.